 Every Fall, we welcome a speaker to campus who invites us to consider current events from a faith perspective.
-Our 2014 speaker will be E.L.
-Kornegay, Jr. (PhD, MDiv) the CEO and founder of The Baldwin-Delaney Institute for Academic Enrichment and Faith Flourishing.
-He will speak on October 23 at 7 PM in Boe Memorial Chapel.
-Dr. Kornegay will challenge us to consider the intersections through which identity/identities (race/color, gender and sexuality) are created/collide.
+Our 2014 speaker was Dr. E.L.
+Kornegay, the founder and director of The Baldwin-Delaney Institute for Academic Enrichment and Faith Flourishing.
+He spoke on October 23, challenging the St. Olaf community to consider the intersections through which identity/identities (race/color, gender and sexuality) are created/collide.

 - January’s BIG READ

 During the month of January, the College Ministry team invites students, faculty, and staff to read a common book.
 There are opportunities to discuss the book throughout the month and it is explored during a number of January chapel services.
 Our BIG READ book for 2015 will be “Christianity After Religion: The End of Church and the Birth of a New Spiritual Awakening” by Diana Butler Bass.
 We look forward to another successful BIG READ in 2016!

 - Spring Service Project